ritik-kaithwar/superstore_sales_analysis_report_power_bi/README.md

 ## Conclusion

 The Superstore has a robust customer base and product portfolio, particularly strong in the West and among Consumers.
 There are notable opportunities for growth in underperforming regions and categories.
-Strategic focus should be placed on reviving 2018 performance, improving weekend engagement, and optimizing shipping operations.
+Strategic focus should be placed on improving weekend engagement, and optimizing shipping operations.

 ---